grabowsp/sg_ha_effort/polyploid_genos/structure_analysis/expand_samps_July2020/lowexpand_structure_run.md

-# Steps and notes for running STRUCTURE on 'expandsamps', the expanded
+# Steps and notes for running STRUCTURE on 'lowexpand', the upland samples
-#    4X and 8X samples
+#   in the expanded geographic 4X and 8X samples

 ## Test robustness of results by  using different types of genotypes
 * all samples with 4 lines